jdhagood/gtl/content/binarysearch.md

 title = 'Binary Search'
 draft = false
 +++
+# Conditionals
+Because we want our python programs to be more than glorified calculators, we need a way to conditially executing code
 # Where did we leave the keys?
 Last summer my friends and I had a rented a Christler Pacifica that we endearingly named "Chrissy".